Sadoklaoo/automobile-dataset-prediction-project/README.md

 - Each model is evaluated using Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to compare their performance.

 5. Hyperparameter Tuning:
-- Random Forest and KNN models are tuned using GridSearchCV and RandomizedSearchCV to find the optimal hyperparameters.
+- KNN model is tuned using GridSearchCV to find the optimal hyperparameters.

 6. Results:
 - A bar plot is generated to visualize the MAE and RMSE of each model.